-- The late filing penalty applies to the tax that remains unpaid after the due date.
+- The late filing penalty is calculated based on the tax that remains unpaid after the due date.
 Unpaid tax is the total tax shown on your return reduced by amounts paid through withholding, estimated tax payments, and allowed refundable credits.

 - The maximum total penalty for failure to file and pay is 47.5% (22.5% late filing and 25% late payment) of the tax.

-- However, if your return was over 60 days late, the minimum failure to file penalty is the smaller of $210 or 100% of the tax required to be shown on the return.
+- If your return was over 60 days late, the minimum failure-to-file penalty is the smaller of $435 (for tax returns required to be filed in 2020) or 100% of the tax required to be shown on the return.

 Note: If you feel a penalty or interest has been assessed in error, you may request abatement.
 Refer to Publication 1, Your Rights as a Taxpayer.